 The school is single storey site with a variety of entry points.
-There are steps between levels in the KS1 building however all levels can be accessed by a sloping ramp via an entry point.
-There are a number of specific disabled toilet facilities and a shower area.
-Our KS2 building incorporates wide corridors and easy access for wheelchairs.
+We are very pleased to have work completed on our accessibility to our KS1 building.
 We have wheelchair users in our school and provision has been made for them to be able to move around school without barriers.
+The new ramp has provided full access within the building for our pupils.
+We also have access to a newly refurbished Hygiene Suite which includes a remote-controlled changing station for our pupils who require Intimate Care.

 The car park has disabled parking and there is disabled entry into the playground.
 Please see Accessibility Plan for more information.